This website contains images of people who have passed away.

 3.2 Increase income and housing security for Aboriginal households

-3.2.1 Proportion of adults who did not run out of food and could afford to buy more, in the last 12 months
+3.2.1 Proportion of adults who ran out of food and couldn't afford to buy more, in the last 12 months

-3.2.3 Proportion of Victorian households in rental and mortgage stress
+3.2.3 Proportion of Victorian households in rental or mortgage stress

-3.2.4 Proportion of Victorians who are homeless or accessing homelessness services
+3.2.4 Proportion of Victorians who are homeless and proportion of Victorians who are accessing homelessness services

-3.2.5 Proportion of Aboriginal Victorians living in over-crowded dwellings
+3.2.5 Proportion of Victorians living in over-crowded dwellings and proportion of households that are overcrowded

 Learning and skills data